nautobot/nautobot/docs/configuration/optional-settings.md

 The file path to a directory where [jobs](../additional-features/jobs.md) can be located.
 By default, this is the `nautobot_root/jobs/` directory within the base Nautobot installation path.

+The value of this variable can also be customized by setting the environment variable `NAUTOBOT_JOBS_ROOT` to a directory path of your choosing.

 !!! note
     This directory **must** contain an `__init__.py` file.